-Repsol has made numerous, major discoveries in areas identified as priority, such as the United States, Russia, Brazil, Peru, Algeria and Colombia.
+Repsol has made several major discoveries in locations identified as priority markets, such as the United States, Russia, Brazil, Peru, Algeria and Colombia.
 The more than 40 discoveries we have made since 2008, which include eight of the largest discoveries in the world, are a testament to Repsol's exploratory success and secures the pipeline of projects which will support growth in future years.

 275% reserve replacement ratio at year end 2013.